 Why is this medicine prescribed?

 Quinidine is used to treat certain types of irregular heartbeats.
+It is also used to treat malaria (a serious or life-threatening illness that is spread by mosquitos in certain parts of the world).
 Quinidine is in a class of medications called antiarrhythmic medications.
 It works by making your heart more resistant to abnormal activity.
+It also works by killing the organisms that cause malaria.

 Are there other uses for this medicine?